 If any violent/aggressive, racist or incidents of fighting occur during playtime or lunch time staff on duty should inform the Headteacher as soon as possible.

-Any significant incidents to be noted in playtime/lunchtime behaviour log and transferred to SIMS and appropriate action taken.
 Frequent incidents are likely to result in time off the playground and formal restorative intervention.
 This will be decided on a case-by-case basis by the Classteacher or a member of SLT.